-A medieval city often under siege but never conquered
+A medieval town that came under siege but was never conquered

 Plan your visit

-- The Alfred Doüet Museum, a former furnished private mansion from the French “Renaissance” period which exhibits a large collection of Art and decorative objects.
+- The Alfred Doüet Museum, a former private and furnished house from the French renaissance period which exhibits a large collection of art and decorative pieces.

-- The “Sanfloraine” step: a cycling race sponsored by former champion Bernard Hinault on the beginning of August.
+- The “Etape Sanfloraine”, a cycling race sponsored by former champion Bernard Hinault at the beginning of August.